 Serial port communication typically requires a hard-wired, point-to-point cable connection, and it is limited by the length of the cable, i.e. it can only run as far as your cable allows you to.
 If you want to connect multiple devices to one computer, you will need a separate cable and a separate RS232 serial port to communicate to each of them.
 Apart from cable clutter, it will be almost impossible to make a device to talk to more than one PC.

 Luckily apart from a physical serial device server, there is software that enables you access a serial device over a TCP/IP network.
 Let us see how it works.

 To share a serial port over network on Windows we suggest using an app called FlexiHub.

 This is how you can make use of it:

-- Choose the subscription here and launch FlexiHub
+- Choose how many connections you need here and launch FlexiHub

 - Сlick ‘Sign up’, see the right top corner of the app.
 This will display Registration page.